Childhood Haus Berlin offers new way to treat abused children | DW | 02.10.2020

 But there are no bedrooms because despite appearances this is not a place for children to live.
 It's a place for children who have suffered abuse come to get assistance, a facility designed specifically to accommodate a child's experience, where doctors, police officers, social workers, and judges meet with them.

-"The child is at the center of all interactions," said Astrid Helling-Bakki, director of the Childhood Haus Berlin, housed at the city's Charite Hospital.
+"The child is at the center of all interactions," said Astrid Helling-Bakki, director of the World Childhood Foundation, which runs the Childhood-Haus at the Charite Hospital.
 The aims are two-fold: To accelerate a process that can often take years, minimizing the stress and trauma for the victim, and to secure more convictions.

 The Childhood Haus is designed to allow abused children to only testify once, and in a safe environment